-I recently submitted a research essay where I compared Plutarch’s Advice to the Bride and Groom with Paul’s advice to men and women in First Corinthians.
-Plutarch, who wasn’t a Christian (in fact at one time he was a priest in the cult of Apollo) wrote his Advice in a letter around A.D.
-90-100.
+I recently submitted a research essay in which I compared Plutarch’s Advice to the Bride and Groom with Paul’s advice to men and women in First Corinthians.
+Plutarch, who wasn’t a Christian, in fact at one time he was a priest in the cult of Apollo, wrote his Advice in a letter around 90–100 AD.
 The letter was a wedding gift for a couple named Pollianus and Eurydice.
-Plutarch knew the couple well and he was obviously fond of them.
+Plutarch knew the couple well and was obviously fond of them.

-Paul wrote First Corinthians a few decades earlier, in around A.D.
-55-60, to the Christians in Corinth.
-Paul didn’t devote an entire letter to marriage, but in several places within First Corinthians, he deals briefly with the subjects of marriage and sex.
+Paul wrote First Corinthians a few decades earlier, in around 55 AD, to the Christians in Corinth.
+Paul didn’t devote an entire letter to marriage but, in several places within First Corinthians, he deals briefly with the subjects of marriage and sex.

-As I was reading and comparing Advice with First Corinthians it struck me how different Plutarch’s and Paul’s views were about the relationship between husbands and wives.
-It also struck me that many Christians sound much more like Plutarch than Paul in what they think and say about husbands and wives.
+As I was reading and comparing Advice with First Corinthians it struck me how different Plutarch’s and Paul’s views were about the relationship between husband and wife.
+It also struck me that many Christians today sound much more like Plutarch, rather than Paul, in what they think and say about husbands and wives.

 Plutarch and Patriarchy

 Social stability was important to Plutarch, and he understood that harmonious marriages are a crucial element in a stable society.
 Society in the late Hellenistic period was patriarchal, but less so than in classical times, and “women in Plutarch’s day enjoyed more autonomy than their classical counterparts.”
 The Roman peace had apparently “softened men and wealth had strengthened women.”
-Nevertheless, Plutarch’s Advice assumes, and reinforces, a patriarchal and hierarchical dynamic in marriage and in the home.
-His advice is contained in forty-eight brief lessons.
-Most lessons are given to the bride alone and are designed to curb and curtail her behaviour.
+Nevertheless, Plutarch’s Advice both assumes and reinforces a patriarchal and hierarchical dynamic in marriage and in the home.
+His advice is contained in forty-eight brief lessons, and most lessons are given to the bride alone and are designed to curb and curtail her behaviour.

 Plutarch uses various words to describe the husband’s leadership throughout his letter.
 For example, the husband is the one who displays the “leadership” (hēgemoneia) and “decision-making” (proairesis) in the home (lesson 11).
-Some words are quite strong, for example, the husband is “to rule” (kratien and archein) his wife (lesson 33).
-Plutarch counsels that the husband’s leadership should be done sympathetically and affectionately, and should promote the wife’s “enjoyment and kindness”, but still the husband must be the ruler.
+And some words are quite strong.
+For example, the husband is “to rule” (kratien, archein) his wife (lesson 33).
+Plutarch counsels that the husband’s leadership should be done sympathetically and affectionately, and should promote the wife’s “enjoyment and kindness”, but the husband must be the ruler.

-Paul, on the other hand, never uses any of the words Plutarch uses in reference to a husband’s leadership.
-In fact Paul—and every other New Testament author—never use any of the many Greek words for “leader”, “ruler” or “authority” in reference to husbands.
+Paul, on the other hand, never uses any of the words Plutarch uses in sentences where he writes about the husband’s leadership.
+In fact Paul, and every other New Testament author, never use any of the many Greek words for “leader”, “ruler” or “authority” in reference to husbands.

-On the topic of sex, Plutarch held a conservative view which “is typical of classical antiquity.”
-He accepts the constraints of patriarchal society and accepts the double-standard of sexual conduct (e.g. lessons 14, 16, 40 and 44).
-Furthermore, Plutarch’s Advice to uphold the rule of husbands and limit the freedom of wives extends to the bedroom.
-Plutarch states that a wife should be “sweet” (gleukos) (lesson 1) and amenable for sexual relations with her husband, but she should never initiate sex (lesson 18).
+On the topic of sex, Plutarch held a conservative view which is typical of antiquity.
+He accepts a double-standard of sexual conduct which allowed sexual freedoms for men, but a strict moral code for wives (e.g. lessons 14, 16, 40 and 44).
+Furthermore, Plutarch’s Advice upholds the rule of husbands and limits the freedom of wives in their own bedrooms.
+He states that a wife should be “sweet” (gleukos) (lesson 1) and amenable for sexual relations with her husband, but she should never initiate sex (lesson 18).
 According to Plutarch, a wife who tries to initiate sex with her husband is acting like a mistress, and a good wife must never behave like a mistress (lesson 10).